 How Hard Is It to Get a Waiver to Fly Over People?

-To date, only three companies have secured a waiver for flying over people—CNN, FLIR, and Project Wing.
+To date, just over 100 companies have secured a waiver for flying over people.
+CNN, FLIR, and Project Wing were the first three companies to be granted the waiver back in 2016.

 All Part 107 waivers that have been granted are public record on the FAA’s website.
-Here is a full list of the 107.39 waivers that have been approved so far:
+Here is a list of some companies who have been approved for the 107.39 waiver:

-Given that only a few companies have been granted a waiver to fly over people, the current reality is that it’s unlikely you’ll be granted one, especially if you’re applying as an independent operator.
+Given that only a limited number of companies have been granted a waiver to fly over people, the current reality is that it’s unlikely you’ll be granted one, especially if you’re applying as an independent operator.

 What Can We Learn from Existing 107.39 Waivers?